Quacking frog: Phylogeny and close relatives

 There has been debate regarding the placement of species in the Crinia genus.
 Due to the distinctiveness of Crinia georgiana, the other species within the group were organized as either C. signifera or C. insignifera.
-The Crinia georgiana does not form a distinct clade from other Crinia species.
+C. georgiana does not form a distinct clade from other Crinia species.
 The sister group of the Crinia clade containing Crinia georgiana is the clade containing C. parinsignifera, with a difference at one branch.
-The clade containing C. georgiana, C. insignifera, C. glauerti, C. sloanei, C. subinsignifera, and C. pseudinsignifera; this means that C. georgiana is a sister taxon to five other Crinia species.
+The clade contains C. georgiana, C. insignifera, C. glauerti, C. sloanei, C. subinsignifera, and C. pseudinsignifera; this meaning that C. georgiana is a sister taxon to five other Crinia species.
 The presence of vomerine teeth is one of the features used in the classification and differentiation of Crinia georgiana from other species.

 Based on calculations from the genetic distance and immunological distance, the divergence of C. signifera to C. georgiana is 6 million years, with the possibility of the divergence occurring due to exploitation of drier habitats.